sqlrec/sqlrec/docs/en/docs/program_model.md

 ### Variable Setting

-Use `SET` statement or API to set variables:
+Use `SET` or the API to set variables.
+In SQL syntax, both key and value must be string literals; queries and arbitrary expressions are not accepted directly:

 ```sql
 SET 'my_var' = 'my_value';